nickatnight/chaptify/README.md

 ## Limitations
 * obviously, this tool is limited to whats available on Spotify
-* only supports US market currently
+* only supports US market
 * works best with title tracks with variations of "name - artist" eg Rosentwig - Journey
 * there is no fancy algorithm or deep learning technique when using spotify search, just fetch me the first hit